 - Create unique ads for your BOGO deals

-To set up the giveaway I recommend using the RafflePress plugin.
-It gives you the option to have people enter and then earn additional entry points by completing certain actions.
+For setting up a giveaway, I suggest using the RafflePress plugin.
+It offers the functionality to allow participants to enter and earn additional entry points by completing specific actions.

 - Bring them onto your site so you can capture their email; and